nanoframework/nf-VSCodeExtension/README.md

 This extension will work on any Mac version (x64 or M1), works only on Linux x64 and Windows x64.
 Other 32 bits OS or ARM platforms are not supported.

+## Install path issues

+:warning: That are know issues running commands for STM32 devices when the user path contains diacritic characters.
+This causes issues with with STM32 Cube Programmer which is used by `nanoff` a dependency of the extension.
+Note that if you're not using the extension with with STM32 devices, this limitation does not apply.

 ## Feedback and documentation

 For documentation, providing feedback, issues and finding out how to contribute please refer to the [Home repo](https://github.com/nanoframework/Home).